 The project has been recognised with a commendation in the 2012 Resilient Australia Awards (Victoria).

-The MECC Central software, developed by Datalink Internet Systems, is a web-based system that interacts with mobile devices and mapping.
+The Crisisworks software, developed by Datalink Internet Systems, is a web-based system that interacts with mobile devices and mapping.
 It also enables improved task tracking, resource management, record management and financial reporting, reducing the reliance on paper-based systems.

 Resource sharing protocol